Minimizing Finite Sums with the Stochastic Average Gradient: Convergence Analysis

 where if we initialize with $y_i^0 = 0$ we have

 and if we initialize with $y_i^0 = f_i'(x^0) - g'(x^0)$ we have

 Further, if $g$ is $\mu$-strongly convex we have

-\end{theorem} The proof is given in Appendix~B, and involves finding a Lyapounov function for a non-linear stochastic dynamical system defined on the $y_i^k$ and $x^k$ variables that converges to zero at the above rates, and showing that this function dominates the expected sub-optimality $[\mathbb{E}[g(x^k)] - g(x^*)]$.
-Note that while the first part is stated for the average $\bar{x}^k$, with a trivial change to the proof technique it can be shown to also hold for any iterate $x^k$ where $g(x^k)$ is lower than the average function value up to iteration $k$, $\frac{1}{k}\sum_{i=0}^{k-1}g(x^i)$.
+\end{theorem} The proof is given in Appendix~B of the extended version of this paper, and involves finding a Lyapunov function for a non-linear stochastic dynamical system defined on the $y_i^k$ and $x^k$ variables that converges to zero at the above rates, and showing that this function dominates the expected sub-optimality $[\mathbb{E}[g(x^k)] - g(x^*)]$.
+This is the same approach used to show Proposition~1 and~2 in the conference version of the paper~\citep{roux2012stochastic}, but in this work we use a more general Lyapunov function that gives a much faster rate for ill-conditioned problems and also allows us to analyze problems that are not strongly-convex.
+To simplify the analysis of this more complicated Lyapunov function, our new proof verifies positivity of certain polynomials that arise in the bound using a computer-aided approach.

+Note that while the first part of Theorem~\eqref{thm} is stated for the average $\bar{x}^k$, with a trivial change to the proof technique it can be shown to also hold for any iterate $x^k$ where $g(x^k)$ is lower than the average function value up to iteration $k$, $\frac{1}{k}\sum_{i=0}^{k-1}g(x^i)$.
 Thus, in addition to $\bar{x}^k$ the result also holds for the best iterate.
 We also note that our bounds are valid for any $L$ greater than or equal to the minimum $L$ satisfying~\eqref{eq:L}, implying an $O(1/k)$ and linear convergence rate for any $\alpha_k \leqslant 1/16L$ (but the bound becomes worse as $L$ grows).
 Although initializing each $y_i^0$ with the centered gradient may have an additional cost and slightly worsens the dependency on the initial sub-optimality $(g(x^0) - g(x^\ast))$, it removes the dependency on the variance $\sigma^2$ of the gradients at the optimum.
 While we have stated Theorem~\ref{thm} in terms of the function values, in the strongly-convex case we also obtain a convergence rate on the iterates because we have

 Theorem~\ref{thm} shows that the SAG iterations are advantageous over SG methods in later iterations because they obtain a faster convergence rate.
 However, the SAG iterations have a worse constant factor because of the dependence on $n$.
 We can improve the dependence on $n$ using an appropriate choice of $x^0$.
 In particular, following~\citet{roux2012stochastic} we can set $x^0$ to the result of $n$ iterations of an appropriate SG method.
 In this setting, the expectation of $g(x^0) - g(x^*)$ is $O(1/\sqrt{n})$ in the convex setting, while both $g(x^0) - g(x^*)$ and $\norm{x^0 - x^\ast}^2$ would be in $O(1/n)$ in the strongly-convex setting.
 If we use this initialization of $x^0$ and set $y_i^0 = f_i'(x^0) - g'(x^0)$, then in terms of $n$ and $k$ the SAG convergence rates take the form $O(\sqrt{n}/k)$ and $O(\rho^k/n)$ in the convex and strongly-convex settings, instead of the $O(n/k)$ and $O(\rho^k)$ rates implied by Theorem~\ref{thm}.
 However, in our experiments we do not use an SG initialization but rather use a minor variant of SAG in the early iterations (discussed in the next section), which appears more difficult to analyze but which gives better empirical performance.